rubienr/machinekit/configs/sim/axis/xhc-hb04/xhc-whb04b-6-layout.md

 | MPG (Macro-15)              |                  |                        |                    | Step (Macro-16)            |
 |                             |                  | &lt;Jog Dial&gt;       |                    |                            |

+* Caution: The buttons' naming and user manual are sohewhat unluckily translated.
+The **MPG** button puts the device into **continuous**, whereas the **Step/Continuous** button into **step mode**.
+Continuous mode means n jog dial events are translated to "move joint n times with speed x" whereas step mode to "move joint n steps" with a predefined speed.

 # XHC WHB04B-6 button naming